Summer Research Opportunities for Undergraduates

 Google (you never know what you'll find...)

 - The Harvard Physics Department has some money available for summer research on campus.
-The deadline for proposals (submitted to Lyman 238) is Wednesday, March 30, 2016.
+The deadline for proposals (submitted to Lyman 238) is noon on Wednesday, March 28, 2018.
 See David Morin for an application and more info.

 The basic strategy for finding a professor and forming a proposal is to look around for a few professors whose work interests you, and to then start knocking on doors and sending out emails.
 Informal, but effective.
 You can learn about the faculty here.